What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing

-We characterize the performance of four proposed AV architectures under an unattacked baseline.
-In these nominal cases, the AVs are expected to have high performance and mitigate unsafe scenarios.
-Ideally, resilience to threats should not compromise normal driving performance.
-The results of the baseline experiments are in Fig.~\ref{fig:baseline_percep_bars} and~\ref{fig:baseline_track_bars} in Appendix~\ref{appendix:baseline-results}.
-In our case, T2T-3DLM is on par with FP performance compared to other AVs but it sacrifices a degree of MT performance at the tracking level.

-The attack-scenarios results that follow present the \emph{per-frame increment over baseline}, i.e.,~the average amount of change from the baseline to the attack case in a given metric on a per-frame basis.
+We characterize the performance of four proposed AV architectures under an unattacked baseline where the AVs are expected to have high performance and mitigate unsafe scenarios.
+The results of the baseline experiments are in Fig.~\ref{fig:baseline_percep_bars} and~\ref{fig:baseline_track_bars}.
+T2T-3DLM is on par with FP performance compared to other AVs but it sacrifices a degree of MT performance at the tracking level.
+The results that follow present the \emph{per-frame increment over baseline} -- the average amount of change from the baseline to the attack case in a given metric on a~per-frame~basis.